We’ve got your back.

 Remember it’s never too late to start learning a new language.
 Life is long, and there’s enough time for all of your projects and pursuits!
 Be like Kató Lomb and just dive right in—no matter your age.

+How can you learn a language using this line of thinking?
 Try doing one small thing today to get you closer to fluency in your chosen language: study a textbook for 10 minutes, watch a TV show in your target language or sit down with some flashcards.
+This is where FluentU can help!

 Adults are way better at hacking their studies than kids, so try resources that take advantage of that—like SRS, online games and novels in your target language (a favorite technique of Lomb’s).
 It all adds up!